 Last week, in what can be characterised as a late move, Yandex announced that it has started personalising its results.

 What particularly struck me following the announcement was the fact that Yandex’s proprietary technology would potentially allow the company to completely personalise the results it displays to users.
-But it doesn’t.
+But it does not.
 Why?
 Because during the testing of this approach throughout the last year Yandex discovered that by fully personalising its results it would actually be doing its users a great disservice.
 In short, they simply deemed these results less relevant.

 So perhaps the real questions to ask are: